callahantiff/PheKnowLator/builds/README.md

 1. **Preprocess Linked Open Data:** Runs the `pkt_kg/data_preprocessing.py` script, which preprocesses and prepares all Linked Open Data sources (i.e. non-ontology data) needed to the build the knowledge graphs.
 The cleaned data are output to the `data/processed_data` directory associated with the current build along with a metadata document providing provenance information on the preprocessed and cleaned documents.
 2. **Preprocess Ontology Data:** Runs the `pkt_kg/ontology_cleaning.py` script, which preprocesses and prepares all ontology data needed to the build the knowledge graphs.
 The cleaned data are output to the `data/processed_data` directory associated with the current build along with a metadata document providing provenance information on the preprocessed and cleaned documents.
-3. **Update Input Build Dependencies:** The URLS referenced in the knowledge graph [input dependency documents](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies) `resource_info.txt`, `edge_source_list.txt`, and `ontology_source_list.txt` documents are updated with the Google Cloud Storage bucket URLs for each associated preprocessed document located in the `data/processed_data` directory associated with the current build
+3. **Update Input Build Dependencies:** The URLS referenced in the knowledge graph [input dependency documents](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies) `resource_info.txt`, `edge_source_list.txt`, and `ontology_source_list.txt` documents are updated with the Google Cloud Storage bucket URLs for each associated preprocessed document located in the `data/processed_data` directory associated with the current build.

+4. **Upload Local Build Data:** Generate `preprocessed_build_metadata.txt` a document that lives in the `processed_data` directory and provides provenance information on each downloaded data source.
+Also uploads the ontology data cleaning results (`ontology_cleaning_report.txt`), which provides additional insight into the errors that were cleaned for each ontology.

 <br>